-I would say over half of the people who can't seem to find the energy on a ketogenic diet have an electrolyte imbalance and slightly dehydrated.
+I would say over half of the people who can't seem to find the energy on a keto diet have an electrolyte imbalance and slightly dehydrated.

-- Perfect Keto Electrolytes Capsules (Exclusive 15% off using code AOK)
+- Perfect Keto Electrolytes Capsules (Exclusive 15% off using code AOK15)

 Wrapping up what to do if you’re in ketosis but have no energy.

-One of the benefits of a ketogenic diet is high and steady energy.
+One of the benefits of ketosis is high and steady energy.